 In case any problems like delays, cancellations or missed connections arise, you can communicate directly with the airline.
 The airlines has to take care of you because you have a contract with them.

 If a travel agency issues your ticket, you may have to reach out to them first.
 You also depend on your OTA to forward you information like flight changes instead receiving them directly from the airline.
 You may get a prime exhibition of responsibility shifting rather than problem solving.

 This especially applies for premium tickets.
 You don’t want to spend more than €1,000 to wind up with some budget OTA’s telephone hotline in case anything goes wrong.

 Economy fares not including hold luggage are more and more common.
 In most cases, travel agencies charge much higher baggage fees than the airlines themselves.
 If bags are not included in your fare, airlines are often the cheaper alternative.

-Tickets for flights within Europe will be issued in booking class L, while the long-haul segments will be in booking class X. So the short-haul connections will get you around 50% of the actual distance traveled while you can only earn miles at a very limited selection of programs for the flights from Europe to Asia.
-Here’s an example of what to expect if you depart from Barcelona, flying with Air France:
+Tickets for flights within Europe will be issued in booking class L, while the long-haul segments will be in booking class X. Here’s an example of what to expect if you depart from Bilbao, flying with Air France via Paris:

 - 1,000 Miles on Saudia Alfursan

 - 760 Miles on China Eastern Eastern Miles

 - 644 Miles on Xiamen Airlines Egret Club